50 Latest Millions IELTS Topics

 Tourism has become one of the fastest growing industries in the world.
 Millions of people today are travelling father and father throughout the year.
 Some people argue that the development of tourism has had negative effects on local communities, others think that its influences are positive Write an essay to an educated reader to discuss the effects of tourism on local communities.
 Include reasons and any relevant examples to support your answer.

-Governments spend millions of dollars each year on their space programs.
-Most recently, mars is the focus of scientists attention.
+Governments spend millions of dollars each year on their space programmes.
+Most recently, Mars is the focus of scientists attention.
 Some people think this money would be better spent on dealing with problems closer to home.
-Do you agree or disagree.
+Do you agree or disagree?
+Give reasons for your answer and include any relevant examples from your own Knowledge or experience.

 The table below shows the amount of waste production(in millions of tonnes) in six different countries in three different years over a twenty-year period.(table is shown in the picture)

-The graph below shows the number of tourists (measured in millions) visiting a particular Caribbean island between 2010 and 2017.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The tables show the number of mobile phones sold in millions of for a period of six years.
+Summarize the information by selecting and reporting the main features, and makes comparisons where relevant.

 The car is a disastrous 20th Century invention that has made the world’s cities more dangerous and polluted, as well as being responsible for the deaths of millions of people in accidents.
 Do you agree or disagree?